EGO-Tech/starbase-ship-welder/website/docs/flying/modules/index.md

 # Using Advanced Modules

-Some modules have extra operatinal instructions.
+Some modules have extra operational instructions.

+Simpler modules come with a button that will activate devices on the module.